bingeli1212/nitrile-preview/doc/DOC-contex.md

 - The current setup for typesetting a HL list works beautifully in CONTEX.

+- The ``\placefigure`` command could fail and cause a compile error if it is to generate a "Figure" caption (where "none" isn't provided inside the first option argument of this command).
+This has been observed inside Gleamer.
+For this reason, the "float_to_figure()" function inside the contex.js has been changed such that if the title is empty, then a "none" is placed inside the first optional argument, thus effectively disabling the generating of the "Figure" line, solving the problem and allowing the compile to continue inside Gleamer.

 # The \bTABLE problem

 The LONG table expressed by \bTABLE would  start